ChatGPT Image Jun 11, 2026, 11_26_21 AM.png

 Note: If you’re working with a funeral home, they may include the celebrant fee in their package — just ask if you can choose your own celebrant.

-• Meeting with the family to learn about the person’s life
+• Meeting with family and friends to learn about the person's life

 • Liaising with funeral directors and venues

-• Leading the ceremony on the day with warmth and professionalism
+• Leading the ceremony on the day with warmth, professionalism and care

 I’m based in Brisbane, but I also serve surrounding areas including Moreton Bay, Logan, Ipswich, the Sunshine Coast, the Gold Coast, and the Scenic Rim.
 If you’re outside these areas, still feel free to reach out — if I can’t help directly, I might know someone who can.